tombenner/wp-mvc/README.md

 #### Is feature X available?

-Most of the functionality that's available is used in the example applications, so if there's functionality that you'd like to use that isn't implemented in those or mentioned on [wpmvc.org](http://wpmvc.org), it may not exist yet.
+Most of the functionality that's available is used in the example plugins, so if there's functionality that you'd like to use that isn't implemented in those or mentioned on [wpmvc.org](http://wpmvc.org), it may not exist yet.
 However, if it's something that is widely useful, I'd certainly be willing to implement it myself or to accept any well-written code that implements it.
 Please feel free to either add a topic in the WordPress forum or contact me through GitHub for any such requests:

 * [WordPress Forum](http://wordpress.org/tags/wp-mvc?forum_id=10)
 * [GitHub](http://github.com/tombenner/)